 After analyzing a dataset of over 40,000 news tweets against each of these factors, researchers developed a prediction algorithm to determine a tweet’s shareability success.
 The findings used to create this algorithm demonstrate some interesting results that both support and challenge conventional social media wisdom.

 First off, news category made a significant difference to a tweet’s popularity.
-Tech news was found to be the most tweetable type of content, followed by health and general “fun stuff.”
+Technology news was found to be the most tweetable type of content, followed by health and general “fun stuff.”
 Name recognition was also noted as an important factor.
 So, while a tweet about Lady Gaga is very likely to be passed around the Twittersphere, a tech story about Lady Gaga might double that tweet’s sharing potential.

 But, the factor that led most predictably to the popularity of a tweet was its source.
 It’s interesting to consider how a news story tweeted by @NYT might fare better than the same story as tweeted by the actual subject!
 This particular finding goes to prove that even on the Internet, brand matters.
 Furthermore, a sense of trust and credibility is what makes that brand matter.